kren333/Hangman/README.md

 my first solo experience with connecting nodejs and react; was a fun time :)

+DONE
+- functioning frontend and backend
+- useState hooks that handle the entries as well as the username/password information
+- headers and footers
+- handles post requests
+- moved footer to bottom of page with css style formatting
+- read from file to access secret word in the backend
+- read from gitignored file to access sql password
+- link an about page + routering + link logic
+- a signup page
+- sql connection for signup/signin page post requests
+- working signup info -> sql!
+- working login validation -> sql!

 TODO
 - a word of the day
     - some metric that will lyk if you're getting closer or further